SteinPrograms/trading-algorithm/README.md

     Calculation of the variation between trade 1 and trade final on agregation price change If there is a higher price change than usual in long positions (in the top 95% of the volatitlty registered) -> buy entry If there is ____ in short positions -> exit trigger

+What doesn't work :
+    Momentum (no difference between positive and negative momentum)